nitrictech/suga/cli/internal/mcp/instructions-main.md

 # Suga MCP Server Usage Instructions

 Welcome to the Suga MCP Server.
-This server provides tools and resources to help you work with Suga infrastructure.
+This server provides tools and resources to help you work with Suga infrastructure, plus real-time access to Suga documentation.

+## Documentation Search

+**IMPORTANT**: When you need information about Suga features, CLI commands, concepts, or best practices, use the **`SearchSugaDocs`** tool to search the official Suga documentation.
+This gives you up-to-date, accurate information directly from the docs.

+**When to search docs**:
+- Understanding Suga concepts (platforms, plugins, services, etc.)
+- Learning CLI commands and their usage
+- Finding examples and best practices
+- Troubleshooting issues
+- Understanding configuration options

+**Example queries**:
+- "How do I deploy a web service with a database?"
+- "What CLI commands are available for managing platforms?"
+- "How do environment variables work in Suga?"
+- "What cloud providers does Suga support?"

+Always prefer searching the docs over relying on your training data, as Suga is actively evolving.

+---

 ## What Are You Trying To Do?